Dr. med. Dirk Manski

 1H-MRS Proton magnetic resonance spectroscopy Provides metabolic information from citrate methylene protons (Cit) and the methyl groups of creatine (Cr)- and choline (Cho)-containing compounds.

-dceMRI Dynamic contrast-enhanced MRI Repeated T1-weighted imaging after applying contrast media provides information about the blood vessel quantity, blood flow and capillary permeability.
+dceMRI Dynamic contrast-enhanced MRI Repeated T1-weighted imaging after applying contrast medium provides information about the blood vessel quantity, blood flow and capillary permeability.

 Indications for mpMRI: